-Congestive Heart Failure (CHF) is a chronic condition in which the heart muscle becomes weakened and cannot pump blood effectively, leading to fluid buildup in the body.
-Heart failure is not only a severe problem that affects many people; it is also a major killer.
-In fact, over 6.2 million people in the United States suffer from heart failure, and heart failure was indicated on 379,800 death certificates in 2018.
+Congestive Heart Failure (CHF) is a prevalent chronic condition characterized by the heart’s inability to efficiently pump blood, resulting in fluid retention throughout the body.
+It is a significant health concern affecting a substantial portion of the population and remains a leading cause of mortality.
+In fact, over 6.2 million people in the United States suffer from heart failure, and heart failure was indicated on 379,800 death certificates in 2018 (source: ahajournals.org).

 The Five Stages of CHF